i2000s/en/notebooks/SystemAdmin.md

 The last step had verified that all of the commands worked out for this resizing operation between / and /home logical volumes.

+## Manage application menu
+On XFCE or GNOME desktop environment of Linux OS, one can browse applications on a dropdown menu.
+To manage the menu structure and add shortcuts to the application menu, there are two places to look for: one is located at `~/.config/menus` with files named as `*.menu` which define how a particular program's shortcut is located in the application menu--not every desktop environment has this, neither all programs have a menu file defined here;
+the other one is located at `~/.local/share/applications` with files named as `*.desktop` which define shortcuts with commands of running the target programs.
+The second type of files are called by the menu files.
+System-wide programs may be located at other places.
+For new programs, one can create the `.menu` and `.desktop` files to let the shortcut shown on the dropdown application menu.

 # Notes on using some common tools
 ## Git
 * One of the common scenario of using Git is to make fixes to a repo *A* not belonging to me but I have already customized the source in the repo for my personal usage before hand.